 If you or your ex engages in this type of misconduct, there can be consequences.
 Depending on the order and violation details, a person could face wage garnishment, license suspension, and potentially jail time for contempt of court.

-If there are safety concerns during a divorce, the courts may grant a protective order.
+safety concerns during a divorce, the courts may grant a protective order.
 These orders can require a potentially dangerous party to leave home, stay away from the other party or stop specific actions.

 Too often, people violate these orders by: